Shreyash-21/Global-Layoffs-Analysis/README.md

 - **Most Affected Companies:** Intel, Tesla, and Google saw major job cuts.
 - **Geographical Impact:** U.S. had the highest layoffs (407K+), followed by India, Germany, and the UK.

-- 	Analyzed 50K+ layoff records using Advanced Excel (pivot tables, filters), boosting processing speed by 30%.
-- 	Created 4+ Tableau dashboards to visualize layoffs by year, sector, and country, accelerating insights by 20%.
-- 	Identified 263K+ layoffs in 2023 (peak year), 407K+ in the U.S., with 50%+ from the tech sector.

 ## 📷 Screenshots